Numerical Computing Fundamentals

 Computers represent real numbers as finite-precision approximations.
 All browser applications, including MIDAS, use IEEE 754 double-precision floating-point numbers.

 A double-precision number represents a real number as . is a 1-bit sign, is an 11-bit exponent encoding the scale, and is the 52-bit significand representing the fractional part where .
 For normal numbers1, the integer part of is always 1, so this 1 is not stored but implied.
-The 52 stored bits plus the implicit 1 bit give 53 bits of effective precision, corresponding to about 15.9 decimal digits:
+The 52 stored bits plus the implicit 1 bit give 53 significant bits, corresponding to about 15.9 decimal significant digits:

 A single double-precision number can therefore represent at most about 15.9 significant digits.
 On the Numerical Accuracy page, LRE (Log Relative Error: a measure of how many significant digits match) close to this value means the computation is accurate to the limit of double precision.